 Those with sensitive skin can look for physical sunscreens such as zinc or titanium oxide if they are concerned that other products might aggravate their skin.

 If you have a skin type that doesn’t burn easily, you may think that you can bypass sunscreen.
 That is not the case.
 Even in darker skin tones, the sun can cause damage over time.

 Yes, skin cancers are more prevalent in people with lighter skin, but they can also affect those with darker complexions.
 People with darker skin may even develop skin cancer in areas that are not often exposed to the sun.

 There are also concerns that skin cancers remain undiagnosed in people with darker skin until after the disease has already reached later stages.
 Wearing sunscreen on a regular basis is an important component of any skincare regime, no matter your skin tone.

 #5 – It can reduce inflammation in the skin.

 Sunscreen is a saving grace, allowing us to enjoy a fun day in the sun without damaging our skin and providing critical protection each and every day.
-If you have skin conditions due to excess sun exposure or have questions about sunscreen and how you can integrate it into your daily regime, contact a professional dermatologist today.
+If you have skin conditions due to excess sun exposure or have questions about how to integrate sunscreen into your daily regime, contact the experts at VitalSkin Dermatology today.